kraritt/bias-context-bangla/README.md

-This is the initial repository for the work bangla context bias.
+This is the initial repository for the work bangla bias context.